 In all cases, the Graduate Certificate will enhance students’ professional skills, improve their marketability for new positions and address the shortages of highly qualified personnel working with students with sensory disabilities.

-The Graduate Certificate in Sensory Disabilities does not qualify the holder to apply for a Nebraska teaching endorsement in Deaf Education or Visual Impairment.
-Students interested in pursuing an endorsement in either Deaf Education or Visual Impairment will need to complete additional coursework, and should contact Dr. Eccarius or Dr. Savaiano for more information.
+The Graduate Certificate in Sensory Disabilities does not qualify the holder to apply for a Nebraska teaching endorsement in Deaf Education or Visual Impairments.
+Students interested in pursuing an endorsement in either Deaf Education or Visual Impairments will need to complete additional coursework, and should contact Dr. Savaiano or Dr. Thomas for more information.

-SPED 852 Instructional Methods for Students with VI OR SPED 873 Teaching the Content Areas to the Hearing Impaired
+–SPED 852 Instructional Methods for Students with VI OR SPED 873 Teaching the Content Areas to Students who are DHH

 Application to this program